connervieira/Predator/DOCUMENTATION.md

             - This mode can be used to record video to be used analyzed with pre-recorded mode later.
     - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences
-    - Next Predator will prompt you to set your preferences for this session.
+    - Next (spending on the mode) Predator will prompt you to set your preferences for the session.
 The settings you are prompted for will change depending on the mode you choose.
 Below are the preference menus you'll see for all modes.
     - Management mode:
         - In management mode, you'll only be asked for a working directory.
 Simply enter the absolute file path to a folder containing the project you'd like to manage.
             - Leave this option blank to use the default value.